Private Credit basics and beyond

 This growth is supported by the attractiveness of the opportunities to investors.
 Private credit provides the potential for substantial and differentiated returns; access to broader opportunities and greater diversification backed by hard assets, contractual revenues and defensiveness on the downside.

+We see two key areas for investors that provide unique benefits to a broader portfolio.
 Each of these areas comes with their own set of opportunities, risks and complexities that you can explore below.
 A multi-manager approach provides investors with better access and control to reap the benefits of private credit while maintaining a diverse portfolio to optimize risk-adjusted returns, capitalizing on various market conditions, and enhancing overall portfolio resilience.

 How do private credit strategies make money?

-Typically, the Secured Overnight Financing Rate (SOFR) +5-7% on senior debt (~11% in today’s marker), SOFR +8-10% on second lien
+Typically, the Secured Overnight Financing Rate (SOFR) +5-7% on senior debt (~11% in today’s market), SOFR +8-10% on second lien

 Origination fee typically ~3% on each deal or refinance, prepayment fees of 1-2% in the first 1-3 years, ad hoc fees for covenant amendments

-PIK interest:
+PIK interest

 Pay-in-kind interest conserves cash for the borrower while increasing back-end returns for the strategy

-Equity kickers:
+Equity kickers

 Pooling of loans and selling top tranches to retain excess interest

-Get in touch with us through this form and we'll reach out to you.
+Get in touch with us through this form, and we'll reach out to you.